 Attractions: The ocean!
 The mountains!
 Seattle!
 Canada!
-Bellevue is conveniently located near one of the coolest cities in the U.S., surrounded by world-class skiing and outdoor sports venues and mere miles from the Canadian border.
-It’s less than three hours from Vancouver, British Columbia.
+Bellevue is conveniently located near one of the coolest cities in the U.S., and is surrounded by world-class skiing and outdoor sports venues and mere miles from the Canadian border.
+In fact, it’s less than three hours from Vancouver, British Columbia.

 18. Providence, Rhode Island